Primary School Curriculum

 In our Primary School, we have developed a comprehensive Computing Curriculum that ensures our students engage with technology early and safely.
 Digital safety is a vital topic that is thoroughly discussed and taught across all primary grades.
 Our students use computers to create and store digital content, develop problem-solving skills, and work with software to enhance their English, Math, Science, and Art abilities.

-• Grade 1: students are introduced to algorithms through the use of beginner programs like Beebot.
+Students are introduced to algorithms through the use of beginner programs like Beebot.

-• Grade 2: students learn their first basic programming skills working with Purplemash.
+Students learn their first basic programming skills working with Purplemash.
 This is a cross-curricular website for primary school children, enabling them to explore and enhance their knowledge in a fun and creative way.
 It is cloud-based and delivers an exciting mixture of curriculum-focused activities, creative tools, programs, and games.

-• Grade 3: students start practicing their typing skills, creating animations, and learning to use 2Code (Purplemash) and Scratch to develop simple programs.
+Students start practicing their typing skills, creating animations, and learning to use 2Code (Purplemash) and Scratch to develop simple programs.
 Scratch is an educational visual programming language for children that works with Microsoft Word and employs 2Design and Make to create innovative projects.
 From Grade 3, students have the opportunity to start using VR goggles in class, which provides valuable support across various subjects.

-• Grade 4: our students solidify their developed skills and learn how to use PowerPoint effectively.
+Our students solidify their developed skills and learn how to use PowerPoint effectively.
 They also use 2Logo to enhance their programming abilities and design, as well as practice safe web searching techniques.
 Students continue to use VR goggles during class in Grade 4.

 Parent Workshops